ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Global Accelerator

-Directs traffic to the optimal endpoint in terms of proximity to client, health, endpoint weights
+**Directs traffic to the optimal endpoint in terms of proximity to client, health, endpoint weights**.

 **Components**: